TudorascuFelixC/CRUD_APP_2022/project.md

 <br>

 # Conclusion and Reflection
+>In conclusion, this project was not as easy as I thought, but I worked with pleasure.
+I encountered a lot of problems and errors, but as a conscientious student I tried to do as much research as possible on google, youtube and other sources.
+I hope that this project meets all the required criteria and brings me a suitable grade.
+All the code of this site can be found on my [Github](https://github.com/TudorascuFelixC/CRUD_APP_2022).
 <br>

-# Bellow is showing a short preview
+# Bellow is showing a short preview working on my Localhost:3000
 ![](https://github.com/TudorascuFelixC/CRUD_APP_2022/blob/main/assets/img/photos/1.jpg?raw=true)
 ![](https://github.com/TudorascuFelixC/CRUD_APP_2022/blob/main/assets/img/photos/2.jpg?raw=true)
 ![](https://github.com/TudorascuFelixC/CRUD_APP_2022/blob/main/assets/img/photos/3.jpg?raw=true)